pfacouetey/energy_manager/README.md

 ### Energy Cost Estimation

-To estimate the energy consumption for heating or cooling a house, the user must provide three essential parameters:
+To estimate the energy consumption for heating or cooling a house, the user must provide three essential parameters.

+#### Mandatory Parameters

 - **City Name (`CITY`)**: The name of the city where the house is located.
 - **Expected Temperature (`EXPECTED_TEMP`)**: The desired indoor temperature the user wants to maintain.